GluuFederation/flex/docs/admin/admin-ui/home.md

 ### Capabilities

 In Cedarling, a capability represents an action (such as view, edit, or delete) that a principal is authorized to perform on a resource.
 In the context of Admin UI, the resource is an Admin UI feature.
 We can introduce Cedarling policies in the policy store to manage capabilities of Admin UI role.
 The policy store can be uploaded through the [Cedarling Configuration](./configuration.md#cedarling-configuration) page to control access to Admin UI features.
-After the Policy Store file is uploaded, the backend parses the Policy Store to determine the roles and the role-to-scope mappings.
+Once the uploaded Policy Store is activated on the [Admin UI Policy Management](./policy-store-menu.md) screen, the backend parses it to determine the roles and the role-to-scope mappings.
 The Role-Permission Mappings can be viewed under the Security menu.

 ![image](../../assets/admin-ui/role-permission.png)